yevrah/stack/docs/002_sessions.md

 Now let's go through the login process.
 I'll explain it after.

 1. The user types in their login credentials and submits them.
-2. SKS submits the credentials to SKA (`/login').
+2. SKA submits the credentials to SKS (`/login`).
-3. SKA proxies the credentials to FS (`/auth/token`).
+3. SKS proxies the credentials to FS (`/auth/token`).
 4. FS verifies login credentials.
 5. FS creates a JWT (if login credentials are correct, otherwise it returns an error).
 6. FS returns an auth token and a refresh token back to SKA.
-7. SKA creates a cookie with the refresh token.
+7. SKS creates a cookie with the refresh token.
-8. SKA returns the auth back to SKS.
+8. SKS returns the auth back to SKA.
-9. SKS redirects the user to the home page.
+9. SKA redirects the user to the home page.

 Having a front-end server that renders the application server side makes session management a _little_ more complicated than your usual application.
 Especially in our case, where our API server is in a different language and not what is serving SKA.

 I think it would be better to explain why if we had an example not using SKS as a proxy and pretended this was your normal application.

 1. The user types in their login credentials and submits them.
-2. SKS submits the credentials to FS (`/auth/token').
+2. SKA submits the credentials to FS (`/auth/token').
 4. FS verifies login credentials.
 5. FS creates a JWT (if login credentials are correct, otherwise it returns an error).
-6. FS creates a cookie for SKS to use.
+6. FS creates a cookie for SKA to use.
 7. FS returns an auth token and a refresh token back to SKS.
-8. SKS redirects the user to the home page.
+8. SKA redirects the user to the home page.

 Simpler right?
 Well kind of, but it also won't work at all.